antilou86/AmooXing-FE/README.md

 pushes to master are for production and will be deployed to [aws Amplify](https://master.d3u1c7xm8qrvaq.amplifyapp.com/)

 ## Known issues
-3 known issues so far, ordered by severity
+2 known issues so far, ordered by severity
-1. there is a bug with master deploy, but not staging, that wont allow client side routing
-2. there is a bug in sell price of the "Giga Clam" item, it is showing as 1,500 but is really 15,000
+1. there is a bug in sell price of the "Giga Clam" item, it is showing as 1,500 but is really 15,000
-3. there is a bug in the image tag on the villager named "Timmy"
+2. there is a bug in the image tag on the villager named "Timmy"

 ## Available Scripts